An efficient probabilistic hardware architecture for diffusion-like models: Deterministic embeddings for DTMs

 \section{Deterministic embeddings for DTMs}

-In Section V of the paper, we mention hybrid thermodynamic models, the purpose of which is to combine the flexibility of classical neural networks (NNs) with the efficiency of probabilistic computers.
+In \cref{sec:htdml} of the paper, we mention hybrid thermodynamic models, the purpose of which is to combine the flexibility of conventional neural networks (NNs) with the efficiency of probabilistic computers.
 For example, in the context of image generation, a small convolutional neural network can be used to map color images into a format compatible with a binary DTM.
-To properly take advantage of the DTM's energy efficiency, the classical model should be at least 2 or 3 orders of magnitude smaller (e.g., in terms of parameter count or number of operations per sample) than the DTM.
+To properly take advantage of the DTM's energy efficiency, the conventional model should be at least 2 or 3 orders of magnitude smaller (e.g., in terms of parameter count or number of operations per sample) than the DTM.

-There are various options for the type of classical model one can use for the embedding, e.g., invertible models such as GLOW~\cite{kingma2018Glow} or Normalizing Flows~\cite{Papamakarios2021NF}, as well as simpler solutions, such as an Autoencoder.
+There are various options for the type of conventional model one can use for the embedding, e.g., invertible models such as GLOW~\cite{kingma2018Glow} or Normalizing Flows~\cite{Papamakarios2021NF}, as well as simpler solutions, such as an Autoencoder.

 For our proof-of-concept for hybrid models, we used a combination of an Autoencoder and a GAN~\cite{Goodfellow2014GAN}. \begin{itemize} \item First, we train a convolutional Autoencoder (encoder plus decoder) that maps images into a binary latent space (achieved through a combination of a sigmoid activation, a binarization penalty, and a straight-through gradient). \item Second, we train a DTM on latent embeddings of the training images.
 At inference time, the samples generated by the DTM are passed through the decoder to produce images. \item Thirdly, we use a GAN-like approach to fine-tune the decoder to utilize the outputs of the Boltzmann machine maximally.
 Specifically, the Boltzmann machine outputs are used as the noise source, which is fed into the decoder (now taking the role of the generator in the GAN architecture), and finally, a critic is trained to guide the decoder towards generating higher-quality images. \end{itemize}